pishleback/Algebraeon/README.md

 Despite the output, the roots found are _not_ numerical approximations.
 Rather, they are stored internally as exact algebraic numbers by using isolating boxes in the complex plane.

 # Contributing

-Contributions are welcome and I am happy to do some hand-holding to help out new contributors.
-See below for the best ways to get started with contributions.

 ## Using the issue tracker